 This post follows my Trash those Jpegs article.
-Unfortunately, this won’t work in Elements, which doesn’t have Layer Groups.
 The screenshots herein were taken in Photoshop CS2, but this works in all versions of Photoshop, and all recent versions of Photoshop Elements.

 Sometimes you might have processed an image a few different ways – eg once in clean colour, once as black-and-white, and once as a Vintage colour.

 Normally, you’d expect to have one file for each of those styles.
 This places additional burden on your hard drive space, of course.